 Can I contact a current international student with my questions?

-You are welcome to send your questions to firstname.lastname@example.org and we will do our best to have a current international student respond to your questions.
+Feel free to use our Connect with a Student feature to email with students in the same area of study you're interested in.
+If you want to speck with an international student specifically, email your questions to firstname.lastname@example.org and we will do our best to have a current international student respond to your questions.

 I have questions that are not addressed in the international FAQ section.
 Where can I direct these questions?

 Any further questions may be directed to email@example.com.

 College - In the United States, the terms "college" and "university" are often used interchangeably.
 The level or quality of education available can be comparable in a college or university.